clarkbox/checksnmptraffic/README.md

                         SNMP Community. usually public.
   --currentLtLast=CURRENTLTLAST
-                        warn or crit - if current traffic is less than last recorder, usually indicates that host was reset.
+                        warn or crit - if current traffic is less than last recorded, usually indicates that host was reset.
   --emptyDb=EMPTYDB     warn or crit - if the database does not contain this
                         host. might indicate this server nagios runs on was reset.